c-skills/rust1/README.md

 Pwning the build system is pwning the deployment and likely pwning the developer machines too.

-Under no circumstances a `make` should fetch and build recursively *and execute anything that it fetches from the untrusted recursion chain.*
+Under no circumstances a `make` should fetch and build recursively *and execute anything that it fetches from the untrusted recursion chain.* DevOps is a thing.
+Keep in mind recent [liblzma debacle](https://www.openwall.com/lists/oss-security/2024/03/29/4) and OpenSSH build scripts would have automatically downloaded and executed everything recursively.

-*DevOps* is a thing.
-You checked that the `Cargo.toml` file is clean after checkout?
-Great!
-But did you check the `build.rs` script too?
-Did you check the 100 dependencies one by one?
-Did you check there are no DSO's in any of the repos that `rustc` will load and execute during build ...
+Mind: Currently there is no way for you to verify the rust dependency chain without getting infected at last:

+* There is no dry-run: `cargo check` already infects you.
+* If you follow the dep-chain painfully and manually by `git clone`, you run into a TOCTOU situation:
+  The code that you checkout by hand might not be the same that is checked out by `cargo build` due to finger-printing against the user-agent and selective returns by sophisticated attackers.

 I haven't digged into open issues of `cargo` or `rustc` or whether this topic has already been discussed.
 The version I used was `cargo 1.77.0 (3fe68eabf 2024-02-29)` which is the latest I got.